Mitchell Fox leaning on a rail at a concert

 Career Highlights

 Co-producing The Eyeopener‘s 2025 sports issue, “Blurring the Boundaries,” was incredibly fulfilling.
-For this 20-story print and online edition, my co-editor Daniel and I sought stories of people pushing limits in sports.
+For this 20-story print and online edition, my co-editor Daniel Carrero and I sought stories of people pushing limits in sports.
 The ambitious project fused my love for sports, passion for research and desire to make a difference through journalism.

 I am now a regular freelance fact-checker for Maclean’s, checking essays and features covering innovation, politics, healthcare and more.